SteelCompendium/data-md-dse/Bestiary/Goblin Stinker.md

   - Ranged
   distance: 3 cube within 10
   target: Special
-  effect: The area is filled with a green haze until the start of the stinker’s next
+  effect: 'The area is filled with a green haze until the start of the stinker’s next
     turn or until the stinker is reduced to Stamina 0.
 The area is difficult terrain for non-goblin creatures, and each such creature who moves within the area takes 2 poison damage for each square moved.
-The haze can’t be dispersed by wind.
+The haze can’t be dispersed by wind. '

 ~~~